 Lauren: Lots of conversations with teams, pointing at the expertise through that.

 Talk to tons of SaaS companies every day – in these conversations, almost every company is tag-teaming this in a different way.
 Not a clearly defined process, some have a VOC role that quarterbacks the effort.
 But at most companies, joint collaboration.

 One of the best models to ensure ownership and accountability is the RACI matrix, which outlines who is Responsible, Accountable, Consulted, or Informed for each line item.
 The benefit of using the RACI model when launching new programs or initiatives is that it clearly defines the roles each employee plays in ensuring long-term growth for your program and your customers.

 Step 4: Develop a Communication Plan

 Set the stage early.
-Make sure that people get to know each other and feel comfortable working together.
+Make sure that that this group of people from different areas get to know each other and feel comfortable when they work together.

 Outline communication plans for the following:

 Agenda Setting and Meeting Owners